bl4ckscor3/BlindFetchrCompanion/README.md

 - Simply click an item to mark it as checked.
 This will immediately synchronize to all players on the same team unless they have the checklist open as well.
 - To reset every team's checklist, run the command `/blindfetchrcompanion_reset`.
 This is only available to OPs.
 	- The checklists will also reset on datapack reload (`/reload`) and when the server first starts.

+### Troubleshooting

+- If a team that is in-game does not have any items show up in their checklist, an operator can run the command `/blindfetchrcompanion_reset <team>`, replacing `<team>` with the team whose checklist is empty.
+This will reset only that team's checklist, and should fix the issue.
+- Have a question, suggestion, or found a bug?
+Open an issue!